PISAresearch/metamask-comp/README.md

 AND:    000000100000000000
 ```

+The result is toFlip != AND.

-Clearly, toFlip != AND, so there are some bits that still need to be flipped.
-All the attacker will do is waste their bits, e.g. flip more than 1 bit at a time.
+So there are some bits that still need to be flipped.
+Outcome for an attacker is that they simply waste their bits, e.g. flip more than 1 bit at a time.

 ### How to perform the on-chain flip

-To perform the flip, we just use the OR operation:
+Performing the flip is easy.
+We juse use the OR peration:

 ```
 bitmap: 000000100000010000